This is [my dead grandmother]’s special day!

 Last summer, my grandmother died.
 She had just turned 98 and, quite frankly, she had earned her eternal rest after all those years.
 In the days that followed, I did what I do and adjusted her contact to commemorate the dates.
 The fields ended up looking like this:

 I’ve been using Google for email for close to twenty years, and continue to use it mainly out of habit.
 And sheer migration difficulty.
 And laziness.
 Due to the tight integration between services, I also use Google’s Calendar and Contacts products.
 Google maintains the primary copy of my contacts list, and all the devices I use on a day-to-day basis synchronize with that.
-As a result, mg grandmother’s contact—her mini-memorial—lives in Google.
+As a result, my grandmother’s contact—her mini-memorial—lives in Google.

 Baffling product decisions

 Google contacts have two kinds of date fields: Zero or more of the aforementioned “significant dates” and one “birthday,” which can be left empty.
 For contacts with a birthday specified, those dates are collected into a calendar called Birthdays This calendar is identified internally using the ID “addressbook#contacts@group.v.calendar.google.com.” over on the Calendar product.
 Google takes care of updating and maintaining these events based on updates made to the contacts, which is actually rather convenient.

 So contacts may have a birthday, and this date is dynamically entered into the Birthdays calendar.
 That’s just fine.
 And those other significant dates, do they appear anywhere?